Plea or Trial? What is best for me?

 If you have been charged with a crime in Michigan, now is the time to make sound, logical decisions, which is easier said than done.
 Enlisting the representation of a reputable, zealous, and fearless Michigan criminal defense attorney is the first step in the right direction that will make all decisions easier moving forward in the process.

-If you are charged with a felony or misdemeanor offense, you should have the best legal representation possible to be confident you are making all the right decisions relative to your defense.
-The Defense Team with LEWIS & DICKSTEIN, P.L.L.C. has many decades of experience and an unparalleled track record of successful representation in state and federal court.
+You should have the best legal representation possible to be confident you are making all the right decisions relative to your defense.
+The Defense Team with LEWIS & DICKSTEIN, P.L.L.C. has many decades of experience and an unparalleled track record of successful state and federal court representation.
 Whether you plan to plead guilty or go to trial, we can work with you to determine your best options and achieve an extraordinary result.

 Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
 We will contact you promptly and find a way to help you.